Tac213/tfreezer/examples/requests_demo/README.md

-# request_demo
+# requests_demo

-project to test if request is freezable.
+Example to test if requests is freezable.

 Freeze command: